striderwhite/pderas-tampermonkey-pr-script/README.md

-# PDERAS Tamper Monkey PR Script
+# FALBED Tamper Monkey PR Script

 When we approve a PR, we must track time in Harvest against the underlying issue the PR refers to, not the PR itself.
 I did what most sane developers would do and automate this as much as possible because 3-4x extra clicks for every PR is going to add up in a busy day, and who enjoys spending time on tedious repetition?